 Release a Co-applicant:

-Looking for the lowest rates before you refinance?
+Looking for the lowest rates before you transfer?
 Compare options in our Best Banks for Education Loan Interest Rates guide.

 Minimal Docs, Maximum Approval - Apply Now.

-Is It Worth Refinancing Student Loans?
+Is It Worth Transferring Your Student Loan?
 Reddit Insights

-"I have a few high-interest student loans.
-Would refinancing really save me money, or am I better off sticking with my current repayment plan?"
+"I have a few high-interest education loans.
+Would a balance transfer really save me money, or am I better off sticking with my current repayment plan?"

-Insight: Refinancing can be beneficial if you have:
+Insight: A balance transfer can be beneficial if you have:

-- High-interest private loans that can be replaced with a lower rate.
+- High-interest loans that can be replaced with a lower rate at another bank or NBFC.

-- A stable credit score and steady income to qualify for better terms.
+- A stable CIBIL score and steady income to qualify for better terms.

 - Loans you want to consolidate for simpler monthly payments.